Long-term house sitting is best suited to those who are full-time travelers, remote workers, digital nomads or retirees.

 You can gain a richer experience by staying somewhere longer than ordinary home sitting jobs.
+Some dog sitters do charge, so its may help supplement your travelling costs, here are the average dog sitting rates if you plan on charging.
 So, if you’re searching for a more meaningful vacation experience, a long-term home sitting job is a fantastic way to create experiences that will last a lifetime.

 A long-term home sitter gets the chance to live more like a local and less like a visitor.
 During a long-term house sit, you can become a part of the community, which means you can meet new people, venture off the usual route, and explore (or not) at your leisure.